-Gardening is a relaxing and fulfilling hobby, and growing your own fruit and veg can create some delicious end results.
+Gardening is a relaxing and fulfilling hobby, and growing your own fruit and vegetables can create some delicious end results.

-Here are some pointers for getting started on creating your own kitchen garden, from the best time to plant to how to maintain your produce.
+Here are some pointers for getting started on creating your own kitchen garden or manage an allotment, from the best time to plant to how to maintain your produce.

 When to start

 It’s important to plant and harvest your crops at the right time of year.
 The most popular time to start planting is early spring (March to May), this is the optimal time for a majority of fruit and vegetables.
 However, some, including broad beans and potatoes will need to be started earlier depending on the weather conditions.

 Seed packets will advise on the best time and conditions for planting to achieve the best harvest results.
 We stock Fothergill’s Seeds in store most of the year and also have Seed Potatoes and Onion/Shallot bulbs around January/February time.

 If you’ve missed out on the best sowing time, there’s still plenty you can do with your garden to get it prepared for planting, from improving the soil quality to weeding.
 From multi-purpose compost and a multitude of different plant, veg and rose fertilisers to weeding and digging tools and weed matting, all our stores have well stocked garden departments.
 Don’t forget the wellies or garden shoes and gardening gloves too!

 Where to plant